dudash/openshift-workshops/dc-metro-map/README-dev.md

 ## API keys and MapBox Access Tokens
 ### Mapbox
 My developer access token is included in this application - feel free to use it, please don't abuse it.
+You can replace with your own by editing the views/dcmetro.jade file and replacing the line with "L.mapbox.accessToken = ...".
 FYI it's a good rule of thumb to [rotate public access tokens][2].
-You can replace with your own by editing the views/dcmetro.jade file and replacing the line with "L.mapbox.accessToken = ..."

 ### WMATA
 The real-time bus locations feature requires an API key.
 You should signup to get an API key for [WMATA developers here][1].
-Using this key, update the routes/index.js file and replace the [API_KEY_PLACEHOLDER] with your API key.
+Using this key, update the routes/index.js file or use the WMATA_API_KEY environment variable.

 You can see the results of a full query in the file exampledata.json

 Thanks for reading!